-“The more muscle you have, the more energy your body uses just to maintain it,” says Sanja Jarebica, MD, a family medicine specialist at Scripps Coastal Medical Center, Hillcrest.
+“The more muscle you have, the more energy your body uses just to maintain it,” says Katrina Kelly, MD, an OB-GYN at Scripps Clinic Rancho Bernardo.
 “When you lose muscle mass, your body doesn’t work as hard to burn calories, making it easier to gain weight.”

 Despite these factors, weight gain after menopause is not inevitable.
 There are steps you can take to prevent unwanted pounds from creeping on.
 In fact, maintaining a healthy weight is important after menopause, since excess weight increases your risk of high blood pressure, heart disease and diabetes.

-Here are four evidence-based tips to help you keep the numbers on your scale stable.
+Here are five tips to help you keep the numbers on your scale stable.

 The key is to address the issues that are keeping you from staying fit.
 Hormone therapy may help with mood swings and fatigue.
 Counseling or medication can help with depression.
 Ironically, exercise can help depression as well.

 If you’ve gained weight and don’t know how to lose it, weight management programs can get you on the right track.
 Once you realize that you can lose weight successfully, you’ll likely be motivated to keep it going.

 You don’t need hours of exercise to get the benefits.
 That is you don’t need to do it all at once.

 The Centers for Disease Control and Prevention (CDC) recommends 150 minutes a week of aerobic exercise for adults.
 That means you can spread your activity out during the week.
 You can break it up into smaller chunks of time during the day.